Multiple Sclerosis

 Wellstar neuroimmunologists specialize in diagnosing and helping you manage conditions such as multiple sclerosis, demyelinating diseases and neuroimmunological disorders so you can live a long, satisfying life.

 Neuroimmunologists at Wellstar lead a multidisciplinary team to provide patient- and family-centered care.
 Our specialized neurologists have additional training and expertise on how the nervous system and immune system relate to each other.
-Staying current on the latest research, Wellstar neuroimmunologists stay current and offer a full range of treatment options and a personalized treatment plan for each patient.
+Staying current on the latest research, Wellstar neuroimmunologists offer a full range of treatment options and a personalized care plan for each patient.

 Getting diagnosed